-Lights (both front and rear)

-Compulsory: if riding predominantly on public roads.
-Front lights are to be used in flasher mode during the day.
+- Lights (both front and rear) Compulsory (at all times): Front lights are to be used in flasher mode during the day. - Reflector tape (belts or anklets) Advisable: these increase visibility. - Cell Phone

-Reflector tape, belts or anklets. (if using public roads)

-Advisable: these increase visibility.

-Cell Phone

 Advisable: should be carried for use in emergencies.